Samoan fantail

 The Samoan fantail (Rhipidura nebulosa) is a species of bird in the family Rhipiduridae.

 It is endemic to Samoa and is found in Upolu and Savaiʻi islands.

 Description

 The plumage is mostly dark greyish-brown with white undertail, black tail and light (white or pale smoky) throat.
 White spot behind the eyes.
 Like other fantails, Samoan fantail often spreads its long tail like a fan.
 The usual sounds are a low chirp.
 Sometimes imitates the voices of other bird species.

 Distribution and habitat

 The Samoan fantail is described as common and widespread on Upolu Island and has a limited distribution on the island of Savaiʻi.

-It's natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
+Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
 Prefers primary and secondary rainforests, but tolerates man-made landscapes: plantations and gardens.

 Taxonomy

 According to IOC there are 2 recognised subspecies.
 In alphabetical order, these are: